-Little things will help break these bad habits which have been previously built.
-Even if it’s something bigger than spending a few dollars on coffee.
+Little things will help in removing money blocks which have been previously built.
+Even if it’s something no bigger than spending a few dollars on coffee.

 Maybe it’s your savings, and you constantly find yourself dipping into them so what’s the point?

-By simply adjusting the amount you save to account for a buffer fund, you can create new money rules and break that habit in no time.
+One way to help you remove a mental block is by simply adjusting the amount you save to account for a buffer fund.
+Something as small as this can be a stepping stone to create new money rules and change your money story in no time.

 5. ‘Adulting’ Money Is Too Hard, So You Don’t

 ‘Adulting’ is a term often used by teens and young adults to describe a person who is older than them and managing to portray a ‘typical’ adult.